Zerschta/Top_Down_Shooter/README.md

 Why Processing?

-Used intentionally as a learning environment to nail down game architecture fundamentals — entities, state, decoupling — before eventually moving to Godot.
+Used intentionally as a learning environment to nail down game architecture fundamentals — entities, state, decoupling — before eventually moving to Unity
+.